Sugaml/Sugaml/README.md

 ---

-#### I'm a Software Engineer at Berrybytes, based in Lalitpur, Kathmandu
+#### I'm a Software Engineer at Berrybytes, based in Lalitpur, Kathmandu.